-Fruandes is derived from the Spanish “Frutos de los Andes” or “Fruits from the Andes” – that’s what the company of the same name “Fruandes” in the Colombian town of Ibagué about 200 km west of the capital Bogotá is all about.
-Fruandes is a socially responsible company with the goal of selling healthy and locally produced organic products on the international markets.
-By integrating smallholder farmers’ cooperatives into functioning value chains, the company aims to achieve the highest possible ecological and, above all, social impact.
-The Fruandes network covers five departments in Colombia and involves more than 650 smallholder families in the business model.
+Fruandes is derived from the Spanish “Frutos de los Andes” and means “Fruits of the Andes.
+This is also what the company of the same name in Ibagué, Colombia, about 200 km west of the capital Bogotá, is all about.
+Fruandes is a socially committed company and aims to sell healthy and locally produced products in organic quality on international markets.
+By integrating smallholder cooperatives into functioning value chains, it aims to achieve the highest possible ecological and, above all, social impact.
+The Fruandes network spans five departments of Colombia and involves more than 650 farmer:ing families in the business model.

-The Asociación Acayma is one of Fruandes’ producer cooperatives.
-In the Tolima region, southwest of Bogotá, Colombia, cotton was an important agricultural product until the collapse of the industry.
-However, the soils were quite suitable for the cultivation of other crops, such as peanuts.
-With a lot of courage, persuasion and investment on the part of Pakka, the Asociación Acayma was motivated to integrate the cultivation of organic peanuts into its product portfolio.
-Pakka financed the pilot phase and supported with market and product know-how.
-In close cooperation with Fruandes – for post-harvest processing – and with Equiori – for chocolate packaging and packaging of peanuts – a field-to-food product was created.
-Not only are 100% of the raw materials from Colombia, but the entire added value of the processing takes place in the country of origin.
+In the Tolima region (southwest of Bogota), cotton was an important agricultural product until the collapse of the industry.
+However, the soils are quite suitable for growing other crops such as peanuts.
+With a lot of persuasion, courage and financial support from Pakka, one of the producer organizations – “the Asociación Acayma” could be motivated to integrate the cultivation of organic peanuts into their product portfolio.
+Pakka financed a first pilot phase and supported them with market and product know-how.
+In close cooperation with “Fruandes (post-harvest processing) and “Equiori” (chocolating and packaging of the peanuts), a true “field-to-food product” was created: not only are raw materials 100% Colombian, but the entire value creation takes place in the Colombian origin.